littlebear0729/littlebear0729/README.md

 🔭 I’m currently working on JavaScript/Vue and Golang project.

-🤔 I’m looking for job oppourtunity.
+🤔 I’m looking for job opportunity.

 💬 Ask me about everything, I am happy to help.